ysyk2021/chatgpt-and-education-a-new-era-of-personalized-learning-with-chatbots/src/help.md

 17. Teacher training and professional development
 18. Assessment and evaluation in personalized learning
 19. Educational psychology and cognitive science
-20. Technology integration in the classroom.
+20. Technology integration in the classroom